helloyanis/Esperantaj-Vortkomponantoj/README.md

 ## https://vortkom.🦊💻.ws/

-For instructions on how to use, check the wiki page (not built yet!)
+For instructions on how to use, check the [wiki page](https://github.com/helloyanis/Esperanto-Vortkomponentoj/wiki)

 Features :